bdelphin/pihwmonitor/README.md

 ### Windows TODO-list :
 - test psutil under windows (should work)
 - test liquidctl under windows (should work)
-- find a Radeontop alternative to monitor Radeon GPU under windows (possible candidate : https://github.com/GPUOpen-Tools/gpu_performance_api)
+- find a Radeontop alternative to monitor AMD GPU under windows (possible candidate : https://github.com/GPUOpen-Tools/gpu_performance_api)
+- find a gpustat alternative to monitor Nvidia GPU under windows
 - automate USB OTG network configuration
-- create a script which will be launched by a planned task at boot (or create a serice ?)
+- create a script which will be launched by a planned task at boot (or create a service ?)
 - create a setup.exe file, for automating the planned task creation

 ### GNU/Linux TODO-list :